Overview

 The company has also established a wholly-owned subsidiary, PPL Asia E&P B.V. with corporate seat in Amsterdam, Kingdom of Netherlands.
 The subsidiary will focus on exploration and production of oil and gas in the region.

-PPL operates 16 producing fields across the country at Sui (Pakistan’s largest gas field), Adhi, Kandhkot, Chachar, Mazarani, Adam, Adam West, Shadadpur, Shahdadpur West, Shahdadpur East, Zafir, Fazal, Kabir, Hadaf, Dhok Sultan and Benari and holds working interest in 24 partner-operated producing fields, including Qadirpur the country’s second largest gas field.
+PPL operates 16 producing fields across the country at Sui (Pakistan’s largest gas field), Adhi, Kandhkot, Chachar, Mazarani, Adam, Adam West, Shadadpur, Shahdadpur West, Shahdadpur East, Zafir, Fazal, Kabir, Hadaf, Dhok Sultan and Shahpur Chakar North and holds working interest in 24 partner-operated producing fields, including Qadirpur the country’s second largest gas field.

 As a major stakeholder in securing a safe energy future for the country, PPL pursues an aggressive exploration agenda aimed at enhancing hydrocarbon recovery and replenish reserves.
-PPL together with its subsidiaries has a portfolio of 50 exploration assets of which the company operates 29, including an offshore Block 5 in Abu Dhabi, UAE while 21 blocks, comprising an onshore concession in Yemen, are operated by joint venture partners.
+PPL together with its subsidiaries has a portfolio of 50 exploration assets of which the company operates 28, including an offshore Block 5 in Abu Dhabi, UAE and a local offshore lease in Pakistan, while 22 blocks, comprising an onshore concession in Yemen, are operated by joint venture partners.

 As part of its diversification strategy, PPL has strengthened its mining operations through Bolan Mining Enterprises (BME), established in 1974 with an equal shareholding of 50 percent each between PPL and Government of Balochistan (GoB).
 To this end, PPL signed a mining lease (ML) deed for Lead and Zinc in District Khuzdar with GoB in December, 2021.
 According to the ML deed, PPL has been granted a large-scale mining lease over an area of 30 square kilometers for establishment of bayrite, lead and zinc (BLZ) processing/ beneficiation plant in District Khuzdar, Balochistan.
 The estimated recoverable reserves of BLZ are 69 million tonnes along with 32 years of life after commencement of production.